The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 For a commercially available item that has had its value enhanced, for example because it has been owned by a celebrity, the market value (and hence the benefit for Gift Aid purposes) will not be the original price of the item but the amount it fetches in the auction.

-the auction price paid by the purchaser.
-So the benefit for Gift Aid purposes
+is the auction price paid by the purchaser.
+So the benefit for Gift

-is the 'auction' price paid (effectively a benefit of 100 per cent of the
+Aid purposes is the 'auction' price paid (effectively a benefit

 Buying the Gift Aid benefit (split payment)